Powered by SchoolDash

 Representation: In balance.
 The socio-economic mix is in balance with the local community, while ethnic representation is slightly out of balance with the local community.
 Show details

 Disadvantaged pupils: About average.
 Progress up to age 16 is poor.
 Destinations at 16 are above average.
-Progress at 16-18 is poor.
+Progress at 16-18 is about average.
 Destinations at 18 (allowing for attainment) are about average.

 Environment: Below average.
 Air pollution and traffic accidents are roughly average, while crime is quite high.